-- Unit-I of the question paper shall be based upon Section-1 of the syllabus. - Unit-II of the question paper shall be based upon Section-II of the syllabus. - Unit-I and Unit-II of the question paper will have 4 questions of 15 marks each and students will be required to attempt any 2 questions from each unit. - Out of the Unit-I and Unit-II, as far as possible, one Unit will have problem oriented questions. - Unit-III shall be compulsory and will be based upon the whole syllabus and will consist of 4 short notes of 5 marks each
+- Unit-I of the question paper shall be based upon Section-1 of the syllabus. - Unit-II of the question paper shall be based upon Section-II of the syllabus. - Unit-I and Unit-II of the question paper will have 4 questions of 15 marks each and students will be required to attempt any 2 questions from each unit. - Unit-III shall be compulsory and will be based upon the whole syllabus and will consist of 4 short notes of 5 marks each

-- I Introduction:

-- Definition and Subject matter of Economics; nature and scope.

-- II Relevance of Economics to Law

-- III Basic Demand and supply Analysis:

-concept of Market, Law of Demand, derivation of Market Demand Curve,

-Law of Supply, derivation of Market Supply Curve, determination of

-equilibrium price and quantity; shifts in demand and supply curves and

-market equilibrium

-- IV Elasticity of Demand

-- V Theory of Consumer Behaviour:

-Concept of Utility Cardinal Utility Appr

-- Concept of Utility, Cardinal Utility Approach; Law of Diminishing Marginal Utility and Law of Equi-Marginal Utility, determination of equilibrium

-- VI Indifference Curve Analysis: determination of equilibrium, changes in equilibrium due to a change in income and due to a change in Prices (Hicksian approach), compensated demand curve, giffin goods.

-- VII Consumer Surplus:

-- Introduction and measurement of consumer surplus through Marshallian and Hicksian approaches, uses of Consumer Surplus and comparison of the to approaches.
+- I Introduction: - Definition and Subject matter of Economics; nature and scope. - II Relevance of Economics to Law - III Basic Demand and supply Analysis: concept of Market, Law of Demand, derivation of Market Demand Curve, Law of Supply, derivation of Market Supply Curve, determination of equilibrium price and quantity; shifts in demand and supply curves and market equilibrium - IV Elasticity of Demand - V Theory of Consumer Behaviour: - Concept of Utility, Cardinal Utility Approach; Law of Diminishing Marginal Utility and Law of Equi-Marginal Utility, determination of equilibrium - VI Indifference Curve Analysis: determination of equilibrium, changes in equilibrium due to a change in income and due to a change in Prices (Hicksian approach), compensated demand curve, giffin goods. - VII Consumer Surplus: - Introduction and measurement of consumer surplus through Marshallian and Hicksian approaches, uses of Consumer Surplus and comparison of the two approaches.